nvvu99/FlashSale/README.md

 * The scraped data will be stored at two file `category.json` and `product.json`

 # Project demo
 The demo of this project is at the folder Demo.
-Just run the file flashsale.exe.
+Create a folder named `Product` and run the file `flashsale.exe`.

 # Sample scraped data
 * Product